Breakout-X/web-breakout/rules/TERMS OF USE.md

             Any accounts set to a age of less than 10 years old cannot use the comments section.
             Any accounts with administrator settings turning off comments can't use or even see the comments.
+            If you have a school account and wish to still see the comments section, contact your administrator.

 -- Mod Policy --